sn-varsha/Brain-Stroke-Detection/README.md

 # Stroke_Detection-and-Segmentation-by-Using-Machine-Learning

-*In this project, a convolutional neural network (CNN) based on ResNet18 architecture was developed to classify stroke CT images into three categories: non-stroke, hemorrhage, and ischemic.
+*In this project, a convolutional neural network (CNN) based amd Machine Learningarchitecture was developed to classify stroke CT images into three categories: non-stroke, hemorrhage, and ischemic.
 In addition, classical machine learning techniques such as U-Net were used for image segmentation tasks.
 The project includes preprocessing, training, and evaluation stages with accuracy, weighted F1-score, confusion matrix, and ROC curve analyses.
 # Stroke Detection and Segmentation by Using Machine Learning

-This project focuses on detecting and segmenting stroke regions from CT images by applying classical image processing techniques, feature extraction methods, and deep learning models.
+This project focuses on detecting and segmenting stroke regions from CT images by applying classical image processing techniques, feature extraction methods,Machine Learning  and Deep Learning models.

 ## Project Structure